mnori/emb0x/README.md

 - `import-manager`
   - here there is a daemon that handles imported files such as .zip or individual tracks that are uploaded from `webapp`.
 It receives tasks from the `database` that are placed there by `webapp`. like `webapp`, the `import-manager` is written in c#. compressed files are unpacked and the tracks within are processed and individually added. each track gets a row in the database and gets turned into a .flac file. the .flac then gets placed in dedicated storage. some code such as the DB stuff is shared between `webapp` and `import-manager`
 - `minio`
-  - this container holds a drop in replacement for AWS S3, so you can work locally without paying that wanker bezos anything until you are ready to push your stuff into production. this is the final resting place for processed tracks, ready to be played inside the browser. when you deploy on aws for real, you'll use aws's s3 instead, of course. cos bezos always gets his pound of flesh in the end
+  - this container holds a drop in replacement for AWS S3, so you can work locally without paying that wanker bezos anything until you are ready to push your stuff into production. this is the final resting place for processed tracks, ready to be played inside the browser. when you deploy on aws for real, you'll use aws's s3 instead, of course. cos bezos always gets his pound of flesh in the end. massive respect to Luigi my favourite Nintendo character btw for no particular reason.

 # run it on your own b0x
 this requires docker to be installed first. get Docker Desktop imo. don't waste your life scratching your head over too much docker on the command line when you can live the dream getting where you need to go using the juicy docker ui that makes it effortless to get a nice nosy at the file structure and logs etc.